ttu/ttu.github.io/_posts/2024-6-13-securing-web-app.md

 Some of these measures can be implemented in the application code and some can be implemented in the different parts of the infrastructure.

 ![Infrastructure](/images/posts/securing-web-app/infrastructure.png){: width="800" }

+This kind of setup also provides a good foundation for scaling the application to serve as many users as needed.

 __Checklist:__